 A History of Harburn Golf Club

 Harburn can boast a tremendous club spirit which together with an interest in its social events makes it the envy of many other clubs.
-The club has made steady progress since its inception; nine hundred members, a most enthusiastic ladies section and an expanding boys section.
+The club has made steady progress since its inception; nine hundred members, a most enthusiastic ladies section and an expanding juniors section.

 The course, 870 feet above sea level, is attractively situated on the northern slope of the Pentland Hills, the whole of its undulating area commanding a superb view in all directions.
 It is a heathland course lined with differing species of trees and bordering the North of the Bog Burn.